 Arrival airport is Guarulhos International (GRU).
-For the main tour, plan to arrive at a time convenient for you on September 14.
-Note: Most flights arrive in the morning, and your room may not be available until noon - 2:00 PM, but there are public areas for that wait period.
-Please plan departures on September 24 from Cuiaba's Marechal Rondon International Airport (CGB), with a flight 4:00 PM or after, timed to connect with your own international flight.
+For the main tour, plan to arrive at a time convenient for you on September 12.
+Note: Most flights arrive in the morning, and your room may not be available until noon - 2:00 PM, but there are public areas for this wait period.
+Please plan departures on September 22 from Cuiaba's Marechal Rondon International Airport (CGB), with a flight 4:00 PM or after, timed to connect with your own international flight.
 Most flights leave São Paulo around midnight.
-If yours is a day flight, you will need to overnight in Cuiabá or São Paolo to go out the next day.
+If yours is a day flight, you will need to overnight in Cuiabá or São Paulo to go out the next day.
 We end in Cuiabá as some may continue to other parts of Brazil and can fly direct to those locations.
 Examples are Iguazu, Belo Horizontes, and Rio Cristalino.

-If you participate in the pre-tour Atlantic forest extension, plan to arrive at a time convenient for you on September 10.
+If you participate in the pre-tour Atlantic forest extension, plan to arrive at a time convenient for you on September 8.
+If you plan to participate in the Chapada post-tour extension, please plan flights out of Cuiaba at a time convenient to you on September 25.